sungsoo-ahn/2025/_posts/2025-04-28-data-curation-for-contrastive-learning-crafting-effective-positive-and-negative-pairs.md

 In this blog post, we will first establish a taxonomy of existing techniques for creating positive and negative pairs in contrastive learning (as shown in Figure 1), summarizing the key methods within each category.
 Next, we will provide a detailed explanation of some key techniques in each sub-category of the taxonomy.
 Finally, we will discuss the trade-offs associated with using different data curation methods, concluding with a discussion on open questions in the area.

-## Taxonomy and overview of methodologies to create positive and negative pairs for contrastive learning:
+## Taxonomy and overview of methodologies to create positive and negative pairs for contrastive learning

 {% include figure.html path="assets/img/2025-04-28-data-curation-for-contrastive-learning-crafting-effective-positive-and-negative-pairs/contrastive_taxonomy.png" class="img-fluid" %}
 <div class="caption">